 Knit Mittens, Hats, and the Yarn Hack You’ve Been Waiting For

-The Maya Hat and Mittens Kit designed by Theresa Schabes is by far one of my favorites that we sell.
-And it seems as though all of you agree because it sold out in record time.
-It is back in stock just in time for some chilly weather.
-(And one ball makes them all!)
-For all who bought the hat and knit mittens kit, for all who will buy it, and for all that have marked the pattern in knitscene Fall 2016 … this is the Yarn Hack you’ve been waiting for!
+The Maya Hat and Mittens Set designed by Theresa Schabes is by far one of my favorites that we sell.
+And it seems as though all of you agree because the first batch of this kit sold out in record time.
+Thankfully the pattern download is always available!
+For all who bought the hat and knit mittens kit or pattern download, for all who will buy it, and for all that have marked the pattern in knitscene Fall 2016 … this is the Yarn Hack you’ve been waiting for!

 If you don’t follow us on Facebook, you should head over to your account and like Knitting Daily.
 It is the first place to catch all of our yarn hack videos!
 (And there are many more to come!)
 Our Instagram account is a great place to watch these too!
 The Yarn Hack is for all you crafters out there that need a tip, trick, or tool to get that project done.
 They are endlessly useful and quick to watch.

 So how do you make these awesome colorwork hat and knit mittens with just one ball of yarn?
 This Yarn Hack video will show you how to get it started.
-You can use this method for any cool gradient yarn, not just the incredible Viking of Norway Nordlys (included in the kit).
+You can use this method for any cool gradient yarn, not just the incredible Viking of Norway Nordlys (which was included in the kit).

 The yarn comes in a 100 gram put up.
 Weigh yours to see if you have any more or less than the stated 100 grams.
 Start winding a second ball from the first ball, keeping an eye on the weight of the first ball.
 When your first ball is down to about 50 grams (or half of your original weight), cut the yarn so you have two balls.
 Designate one ball the main color and the other ball the complimentary color.
 To really show off the color changes, make sure you are starting each ball in very different colors of the gradient so you can see the color contrast.